-The captain then resorted to sending orders down to main control via the voice tube from the bridge.
+The captain then resorted to sending orders down to the main control via the voice tube from the bridge.
 He ordered full speed ahead on the port engine; all stop on the starboard.
 Efforts continued apace over the ensuing moments to steer the ship with her engines and keep her in the channel and, when this failed, to check headway from the edge of the channel.
-Unfortunately, all efforts failed; and, as the ship lost headway due to an engine casualty, West Virginia grounded on the soft mud bottom.
-Fortunately, as Comdr. (later Admiral) Harold 1?.
+Unfortunately, all efforts failed, and, as the ship lost headway due to an engine casualty, West Virginia grounded on the soft mud bottom.
+Fortunately, as Comdr. (later Admiral) Harold 1.
 Stark, the executive officer, reported: ". . . not the slightest damage to the hull had been sustained."

-After repairs had been effected, West Virginia became flagship for the Commander, Battleship Divisions, Battle Fleet, on 30 October 1924, thus beginning her service as an integral part of the "backbone of the fleet"—as the battleships were regarded.
+After repairs had been effected, West Virginia became the flagship for the Commander, Battleship Divisions, Battle Fleet, on 30 October 1924, thus beginning her service as an integral part of the "backbone of the fleet"—as the battleships were regarded.
 She soon proved her worth under a succession of commanding officers—most of whom later attained flag rank.
 In 1925, for example, under Capt.
-A. J. Hepburn, the comparative newcomer to battleship ranks scored first in competitive short range target practices.
+A. J. Hepburn, the comparative newcomer to battleship ranks scored first in competitive short-range target practices.
 During Hepburn's tour, West Virginia garnered two trophies for attaining the highest merit in the category.

 The ship later won the American Defense Cup— presented by the American Defense Society to the battleship obtaining the highest merit with all guns in short-range firing—and the Spokane Cup, presented by that city's Chamber of Commerce in recognition of the battleship's scoring the highest merit with all guns at short range.
 In 1925, West Virginia won the Battle Efficiency Pennant for battleships—the first time that the ship had won the coveted "Meatball."
 She won it again in 1927, 1932, and 1933.